Our Administrative Team

 Johna’s favorite children’s book is Are You My Mother?
 By P.D.
 Eastman

 Becky Krysiak is the Program Director of the Healthy Families Program, a role she has held for 18 years.
 She has been with CCB for a total of 23 years working in a variety of roles that include a health educator with the Tobacco Education Program and the Childhood Lead Prevention Program.
 Becky has a MS in Community Health Education and a BS in Biology.

 Owl Moon by Jane Yolen.

-Bethany Prince-Malloy is the Assistant Director of the Northern Berkshire Family Center and coordinates the various components key to a quality family support center.
+Bethany Prince-Malloy is the Program Director of the Northern Berkshire Family Center and coordinates the various components key to a quality family support center.
 She has worked for the Family Center for the past eight years as the Family Support Specialist.
 Bethany has a BS in Social Work and specialized training in crisis hotline work.

 Bethany’s favorite children’s book is The Cat in the Hat by Dr. Seuss.